TLC1301-1020/Firefighting-Drone-Swarm-Simulator/README.md

 - *DroneState.java*: Stores the states to be used for the drones
 - *DroneStatus.java*: Current status of the drone
 - *DroneSubsystem.java* Manages drones, interacts with Scheduler class
+- *DroneUI.java*: UI code for the program

 - *Event.java*: Stores a timed event such as a drone fault or a fire incident
 - *EventScheduler.java*: Handles the proper deployment of Events based on its timestamp
+- *FireIncidentLogAnalyzer.java*: Calculates the metrics for the FireIncidentSubsystem side
 - *FireIncidentSubsystem.java*: Manages fire incidents, interacts with Scheduler class
 - *FireRequest.java*: Data model, manages the variables for each incident
-- *Response.java*: Data model, contains the status of a fire incident request
+- *Response.java*: Data model, Contains the status of a fire incident request

 - *Scheduler.java*: Bridge between the Fire Incident Subsystem and the Drone Subsystem
 - *SchedulerEventClass.java*: Contains the scheduler's event information
 - *SchedulerEventLogger.java*: Contains the method for logging